PEDAGOGY AND THE CATHOLIC EDUCATOR

 About Jim D’Orsa

-Jim D’Orsa’s contributions to Catholic education include teaching and senior leadership in Catholic schools and systems.
-He pioneered the preparation of lay leaders to take responsibility for the vision and mission of colleges, and has extensive experience in reviewing large systems and in pastoral planning.
-Jim is currently associate professor at BBI-TAITE where he specialises in teaching, research and writing in the areas of mission, leadership and theology.
+Jim D’Orsa’s contributions to Catholic education include numerous pioneering initiatives in Catholic schools, systems, and tertiary settings.
+He is currently associate professor at BBI-TAITE Sydney, Australia where he is engaged in researching and publishing in the areas of mission, leadership and theology.

 About Therese D’Orsa